Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates: Introduction

 \section{Introduction}

-The port-Hamiltonian (PH) formalism is acquiring more visibility for its capability to represent a huge class of systems coming from different realms of physics.
-A main feature of this framework is its modularity.
+The Hamiltonian formalism arising from the Legendre transformation of Euler-Lagrange system has been already widely explored \cite{SymplecticElasticity}.
+The Legendre transformation gives rise to a system of equations ruled by a Hamiltonian matrix on a symplectic space.
+Port-Hamiltonian systems (PH) are instead defined with respect to a {Hamiltonian operator \cite[Chapter~7]{Olver}.
+For a complete discussion on as the relation between Lagrangian and Hamiltonian formulation the reader may consult \cite{MardsenDiraclAG_I, MardsenDiraclAG_II}.} The PH framework is acquiring more visibility for its capability to represent a huge class of systems coming from different realms of physics in a modular way.
 Finite-dimensional port-Hamiltonian systems can be easily interconnected together, as shown in \cite{Cervera2007}, allowing the construction of complex multi-physics systems.
 The interconnection is possible also in the infinite-dimensional case \cite{ShaftIntInfinite}, even if the procedure is not as straightforward as in the finite-dimensional case.
 Eventually, it is also possible to merge finite and infinite PH systems \cite{vanderShaftintFinInf}.
 These features and capabilities are particularly appealing for control engineers in order to simplify the modeling task in preliminary analyses. \\